abpframework/abp/docs/en/Tutorials/Part-2.md

 ````

 * This modal uses `abp-dynamic-form` [tag helper](../UI/AspNetCore/Tag-Helpers/Dynamic-Forms.md) to automatically create the form from the  `CreateBookViewModel` model class.
 * `abp-model` attribute indicates the model object where it's the `Book` property in this case.
-  * `data-ajaxForm` attribute sets the form to submit via AJAX, instead of a classic page post.
 * `abp-form-content` tag helper is a placeholder to render the form controls (it is optional and needed only if you have added some other content in the `abp-dynamic-form` tag, just like in this page).

+> Tip: `Layout` should be `null` just as done in this example since we don't want to include all the layout for the modals when they are loaded via AJAX.

 ### Add the "New book" Button